LuciferianInk/aitextgen/docs/generate.md

 ## Generation Functions

-Given a `aitextgen` object with a loaded model + tokenizer named `ai`:
+Given a `aigen` object with a loaded model + tokenizer named `ai`:

 <!--prettier-ignore-->
 !!! note "About devices"
-    aitextgen does not automatically set the device used to generate text.
-If you want to generate on the GPU, make sure you call `ai.to_gpu()` beforehand, or load the model into the GPU using `ai = aitextgen(to_gpu=True)`
+    aigen does not automatically set the device used to generate text.
+If you want to generate on the GPU, make sure you call `ai.to_gpu()` beforehand, or load the model into the GPU using `ai = aigen(to_gpu=True)`

 - `ai.generate()`: Generates and prints text to console.
 If `prompt` is used, the `prompt` is **bolded**.
 - `ai.generate_one()`: A helper function which generates a single text and returns as a string (good for APIs)